philbudne/spipatjs/README.md

 ## Pattern contruction functions

-### pat(SF)
+### pat(SFV)

-Takes a String to match, or a function that returns a string or pattern (to match) or a boolean (which, if true matches the null string, and if false fails) and returns a Pattern.
+Takes a String to match, a Var object, or a function that returns a string or pattern (to match) or a boolean (which, if true matches the null string, and if false fails) and returns a Pattern.

 ### cset(S)

 Takes a String and returns a (possibly optimized) character set representing the Unicode characters in the string.

-### any(SSFV)
+### any(SSVF)

-Takes a String, cset, Function (returning a String or cset), or Var object.
-Matches a single character that is any one of the characters in the String or Set.
+Takes a String, Set, Var, or Function (returning a String or Set).
+Matches a single character that is any one of the given characters.
 Fails if the current character is not one of the given set of characters.

 ### arbno(P)